Lumicend/AICharacterBridge/docs/en/StartGuide.md

 The window is laid out as follows:

 - **Left panel**: Selection of the editing target (World / Player / heroine roster)
-- **Right panel**: Editing of the selected target's various data (Description / Name / Personality / Message Example / Coordinate)
+- **Right panel**: Editing of the selected target's various data (Description / Name / Personality / Coordinate)

 ---